RecList/reclist/README.rst

 *Community Support*: RecList is an open source community project made possible by the support of the awesome folks at `Comet <https://www.comet.ml/site/>`__, `Neptune <https://neptune.ai/>`__ and `Gantry <https://gantry.io/>`__.
 Soon RecList tests will be natively integrated with the MLOps tools you already know and love!

-*June 2022*: We launched a `website <https://reclist.io/>`__ to collect RecList materials, such as talks and presentations.
-RecList is powering the `Data Challenge <https://reclist.io/cikm2022-cup/>`__ at CIKM 2022: fill `the form <https://docs.google.com/forms/d/e/1FAIpQLSfAypzM1mvd79JfRGRbb9QMfXGMoVYosdjU9C4NFEWNSNUZXQ/viewform>`__ for updates.
+*January 2023*: We concluded the RecList-powered `Data Challenge <https://reclist.io/cikm2022-cup/>`__ at CIKM 2022 and released all the materials to the community.
+We shared our learnings in a `paper <https://www.nature.com/articles/s42256-022-00606-0>`__ on Nature Machine Intelligence, and prepare the release of RecList Beta.

 In the last few months, we presented this library to practioners at Tubi, eBay, NVIDIA, BBC and other RecSys companies: we are in the process of collecting our thoughts after all the feedback we received, as we plan a beta release for this package in the next few months - come back often for updates, as we will also open a call for collaboration!